Israeli forces kill more than 80 people across Gaza as starvation worsens

 The attacks come as aid agencies and health officials warn of a sharp rise in starvation, particularly among children and the elderly.

-Salim Asfour, 75, told Al Jazeera he had been living off nothing but bread and water for months and had dropped from 80 kg to 40 kg (88 lbs) since the start of the war.
+Salim Asfour, 75, told Al Jazeera he had been living off nothing but bread and water for months and had dropped from 80kg (176 pounds) to 40kg (88 pounds) since the start of the war.

 “My son needs to help me walk to the bathroom,” he said.
 “How will I go get the food aid from Rafah.
-How will I walk 20 km (12 miles)?”
+How will I walk 20km (12 miles)?”

 According to Gaza’s Ministry of Health, eight more people have died of starvation or malnutrition in the latest 24-hour reporting period, including a child.
 This brings the total number of Palestinians who have died from hunger or malnutrition since Israel’s war began to 188, including 94 children.

-On Monday, Israel allowed 95 aid trucks into the Strip, far below the 600 trucks per day needed to meet minimum survival needs, according to the UN agency for Palestinian refugees (UNRWA).
+On Monday, Israel allowed 95 aid trucks into the Strip, far below the 600 trucks per day needed to meet minimum survival needs, according to the UN agency for Palestinian refugees, UNRWA.
 The daily average now stands at 85 trucks.

-Gaza’s Government Media Office has once again warned of an intensifying humanitarian catastrophe and in a statement said most of the limited aid has been looted due to “security chaos being sowed by the Israeli occupation as part of a systematic policy of engineering chaos and starvation”.
+Gaza’s Government Media Office has once again warned of an intensifying humanitarian catastrophe.
+In a statement, it said that most of the limited aid has been looted due to “security chaos being sowed by the Israeli occupation as part of a systematic policy of engineering chaos and starvation”.

 Full Israeli takeover?